uber/hermetic_cc_toolchain/README.md

 about zig-cc; the rest of the README will present how to use this toolchain from Bazel.

-Configuring toolchains in Bazel is complex, under-documented, and fraught with peril.
-We, the team behind `hermetic_cc_toolchain`,are still confused on how this all works, and often wonder why it works at all.
-That aside, we made our best effort to make `hermetic_cc_toolchain` usable for your C/C++/CGo projects, with as many guardrails as we could install.
+Configuring toolchains in Bazel is complex and fraught with peril.
+We, the team behind `hermetic_cc_toolchain`, are still confused on how this all works, and often wonder why it works at all.
+That aside, we made our best effort to make `hermetic_cc_toolchain` usable for your C/C++/CGo projects, with as many guardrails can be installed.

 While copy-pasting the code in your project, attempt to read and understand the text surrounding the code snippets.
 This will save you hours of head